EduMIPS64/edumips64/docs/developer-guide.md

 ### Requirements

+#### Dev Container
+All requirements are available in the Development Container image described in the `.devcontainer/devcontainer.json` dev container.
+See https://code.visualstudio.com/docs/devcontainers/containers for documentation on dev containers.

+Github codespaces will use the dev container by default and give you a fully set up dev enviroment, useable for desktop, web and documentation development work.

+#### List of requirements

 In order to compile EduMIPS64, you need the Java JDK version 17 or above.

 To build the user documentation, you'll need Python 3.9+ with pip.